expressjs/expressjs.com/en/resources/middleware/cors.md

 * `allowedHeaders`: Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Type,Authorization') or an array (ex: `['Content-Type', 'Authorization']`).
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.
 * `exposedHeaders`: Configures the **Access-Control-Expose-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Range,X-Content-Range') or an array (ex: `['Content-Range', 'X-Content-Range']`).
 If not specified, no custom headers are exposed.
 * `credentials`: Configures the **Access-Control-Allow-Credentials** CORS header.
 Set to `true` to pass the header, otherwise it is omitted.
-* `maxAge`: Configures the **Access-Control-Allow-Max-Age** CORS header.
+* `maxAge`: Configures the **Access-Control-Max-Age** CORS header.
 Set to an integer to pass the header, otherwise it is omitted.
 * `preflightContinue`: Pass the CORS preflight response to the next handler.
+* `optionsSuccessStatus`: Provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (IE11, various SmartTVs) choke on `204`.

 The default configuration is the equivalent of: